Interior Design Job Outlook

 Interior Design Salary by State

 Like any industry, there are several factors that contribute to the salary an interior designer can expect to make.
-Specific to the design sector, location is one of the most significant influences on how much individual interior designers can expect to earn.
+In design, location is one of the most significant influences on how much individual interior designers can expect to earn.

-For example, if you are hired to do interior design work for high end commercial developers in a metropolitan area like New York City, you can expect to make more than $100,000 per year.
-However, if you are interested in practicing residential interior design in more rural parts of the country, you will most likely earn a salary closer to the industry average mentioned above.
+For example, if you work for high end commercial developers in a metropolitan area like New York City, you may make over $100,000 per year.
+However, if you practice residential interior design in more rural parts of the country, you will most likely earn less.

-If you are interested in a lucrative interior design career and consider yourself flexible regarding location, the figure above shares some helpful information on where interior designers are paid in each state.
-Keep in mind, these figures are area averages, meaning the number reflects the income of both entry level designers as well as more experienced professionals.
+If you are flexible regarding location, the figure above shares some helpful information.
+Keep in mind, these figures are area averages.
+That means the number reflects the income of both entry level designers as well as more experienced professionals.